c29r3/sentinel-tx-stress-test/README.md

 3. Run spam script
 `python3 tx_spam_rest.py`

 *This repository created for testing purposes only
+*For generating wallets and sending transcations I used [cosmospy](https://github.com/hukkinj1/cosmospy)